 A liquid schedule is optimal, but the inverse is not always true, meaning that a traffic may not have a liquid schedule.
-Fig. 8 shows a simple traffic with three bottleneck links.
-Since there is no schedule whose time frames keep all bottleneck links all the time busy, this traffic has no team and therefore no liquid schedule.

 6.1.
 Liquid schedule naive search algorithm

 We first propose a simple technique for the construction of a liquid schedule and then introduce an optimization improving the efficiency of liquid schedule construction.